microsoft/botframework-cli/packages/orchestrator/README.md

 DESCRIPTION

-  The 'evaluate' command can execute a leave-one-out-cross-validation (LOOCV) on a model and example set, then generate a detailed evaluation report which has the following sections:
+  The 'evaluate' command can execute a leave-one-out-cross-validation (LOOCV) analysis on a model and its example set.
+It also generates a detailed evaluation report with the following sections:

-  1) Intent/utterancce Statistics - intent and utterance statistics and distributions.
+  >  Intent/utterancce Statistics - intent and utterance statistics and distributions.
-  2) Duplicates - tables of utterance with multiple intents and exact utterance/intent duplicates.
+  >  Duplicates - tables of utterance with multiple intents and exact utterance/intent duplicates.
-  3) Ambiguous - ambiguous predictions that there are some other intent predictions whose scores are close to the correctly predicted intents.
+  >  Ambiguous - ambiguous predictions that there are some other intent predictions whose
+     scores are close to the correctly predicted intents.
 Ambiguity closeness is controlled by the "ambiguous" parameter, default to 0.2.
 I.e., if there is a prediction whose score is within 80% of the correctly predicted intent score, then the prediction itself is considered "ambiguous."
-  4) Misclassified - utterance's intent labels were not scored the highest.
+  >  Misclassified - utterance's intent labels were not scored the highest.
-  5) Low Confidence - utterance intent labels are scored the highest, but they are lower than a threshold.
+  >  Low Confidence - utterance intent labels are scored the highest, but they are lower than a threshold.
      This threshold can be configured through the "low_confidence" parameter, the default is 0.5.
-  6) Metrics - test confisuon matrix metrics.
+  >  Metrics - test confisuon matrix metrics.
+Please reference the "assess" command description for details.

 EXAMPLE
 ```